open-component-model/ocm/docs/names/resourcetypes.md

 Therefore, the resource type must be globally unique.
 The OCM defines a dedicated naming scheme to guarantee this uniqueness.

-There are two kins of types:
+There are two kinds of types:
-- centrally defined type name managed by the OCM organization
+- centrally defined type names managed by the OCM organization

   These types use flat names following a camel case scheme with the first character in lower case (for example `ociArtefact`).